amir-1992/AE-ORB-SLAM/README.md

 # AE-ORB-SLAM
-\cite{zarringhalam2022selfsupervisedvectorquantizationvisualslam}
-To use the MATLAB package, MonocularVisualSimultaneousLocalizationAndMappingExample from vision package, for ORB-SLAM, please type the following command in MATLAB console: openExample('vision/MonocularVisualSimultaneousLocalizationAndMappingExample').
+To use the MATLAB package, Monocular Visual Simultaneous Localization And Mapping Example from vision package, for ORB-SLAM, please type the following command in MATLAB console: openExample('vision/MonocularVisualSimultaneousLocalizationAndMappingExample').
 There are totally three files that need modification to run AE-ORB-SLAM.
 The main file is directly imported here from matlab website: